 - How early to shop: From 4 months to 21 days before departure.

-- Best day to shop: Tuesday afternoon is a great time to begin since many airlines launch fares sales that day; by 3 p.m. eastern, competitors have matched prices.
+- Best day to shop: Tuesday afternoon is a great time to begin since many airlines launch fares sales that day and by 3 p.m. eastern, competitors have matched prices.

 Tip: Sign up for airfare alerts – Hawaii deals will come to you in real-time.